A synchronous NPA hierarchy with applications: Introduction

 The best known method for distinguishing quantum correlations from other kinds of probability distributions is the NPA hierarchy, developed in \cite{NPA2008}.
 Roughly, the NPA hierarchy is an infinite sequence of semidefinite programs which yield positive semidefinite matrices certifying that a given probability distribution may be a quantum correlation.
-If the given probability distribution $p$ yields a complete infinite sequence of certificates, then that distribution is certified as a \textbf{quantum commuting} correlation, meaning that $p$ was potentially generated by a valid quantum measurement scenario according the the Haag-Kastler axioms of relativistic quantum mechanics \cite{HaagKastler}, though the Hilbert space required may have infinite dimension.
+If the given probability distribution $p$ yields a complete infinite sequence of certificates, then that distribution is certified as a \textbf{quantum commuting} correlation, meaning that $p$ was potentially generated by a valid quantum measurement scenario according to the Haag-Kastler axioms of relativistic quantum mechanics \cite{HaagKastler}, though the Hilbert space required may have infinite dimension.
 In practice, one cannot generate an infinite sequence of certificates directly.
-However, if two consecutive certificates $T_m$ and $T_{m+1}$ have the same rank, then the hierarchy can be terminated and the correlation can be certified as a quantum correlation arising from a finite dimensional Hilbert space.
+However, if there exists a certificate $\Gamma^{m+1}$ extending the previous certificate $\Gamma^m$ and having the same rank, then the hierarchy can be terminated and the correlation can be certified as a quantum correlation arising from a finite dimensional Hilbert space.
 The NPA Hierarchy can also be developed using the theory of universal C*-algebras (see Section 3 of \cite{PaulsenEtAlSynchronous}), and it was recently generalized to the setting of prepare-and-measure scenarios (see \cite{npjPrepareMeasureCorrelations}).

 The distinction between quantum commuting correlations and quantum correlations would be of less practical importance if it were possible to approximate an arbitrary quantum commuting correlation with a quantum correlation.
 The question of whether or not this was possible remained open for many years and generated tremendous research interest, eventually becoming tied to a long-standing problem in mathematics known as Connes' embedding problem.
 These questions were finally settled recently in the paper \cite{mipStarEqualRe}, which showed that some quantum commuting correlations cannot be approximated by quantum correlations.
 Their methods required only synchronous quantum correlations, which are the subject of this paper.